 There are a number of reasons why you might choose a particular cell-phone and the network it operates on, but for me, the biggest and first reason is the coverage you get.
 That is, can you make calls and connect to data everywhere you want to.
 If you live in Cobourg, you will be primarily interested in coverage there and only secondarily in other places like Toronto.
 The best way to decide coverage is to try it out in places that matter - like inside your home - but that's not always possible before you buy.
 For more on the coverage of each supplier, see below.

 All of the Bell, Rogers and Freedom towers provide LTE service.
-So far only Rogers provides 5G service in Cobourg although that only helps if you have a 5G capable phone..
+Both Rogers and Bell provide 5G service in Cobourg although that only helps if you have a 5G capable phone.

 Note that coverage is only one reason to choose - price (including bundling), service and "who you want to deal with" are other factors.
 But since this is primarily a technical page and coverage is technical, only differences in coverage are shown here.